lucrnz/login-next-swr-node/README.md

 Or you can run node directly on the server, check out [traditional guide](./doc/deploy/traditional.md).

 Lastly, don't forget to setup the [reverse proxy](./doc/deploy/reverse-proxy.md)

+## Notice

+This is a hobby project, I have the right to not give documentation and/or provide support.
+Thank you!

 ## Copying